j2store/userguide/pricing.md

 ![Simple Product Add Pricing](product_simple_add_pricing.png)

-* First select the dates, between which you wish to set the advanced price.
+* Select the dates, between which you wish to set the advanced price. *This option is not mandatory.
+For instance, you can offer a special price throughout the year, for a bulk purchase.*

 * Then enter the minimum quantity required to avail this special price.
-This is optional and if there is no minimum quantity required, just leave it as empty.
+This is also optional and if there is no minimum quantity required, just leave it as empty.

 * Select the customer group to which you offer this special price.